 by Robin Williams

-The author of People's Posts and Telecommunications Press condenses complex design principles into intimacy, alignment, and repetition in "A Design Book for Everyone" Compared with the 4 basic principles, and the short story is written in the preface really inspired me a lot!
+The author of People's Posts and Telecommunications Press condenses complex design principles into intimacy, alignment, and repetition in "A Design Book for Everyone" Compared with the 4 basic principles, the short story is written in the preface really inspired me a lot!

 With its concise and lively style, the author presents these four basic principles and the principles behind them that good design must follow in an easy-to-understand manner before readers.
 Contains a lot of examples to let you know how to design beautiful and content-rich products in your own way.

 20. Logo, Font & Lettering Bible

 As a graphic designer, why must you rely on existing fonts and use other people’s graphics if you can create your own logos, fonts, and writing?
 Leslie Kebaga is the author of the best-selling book "A Guide to Designing Color Combinations".

 He wrote this textbook on fonts, which is suitable for both experienced graphic design professionals and beginners. designers

 21. How to Think Like a Great Graphic Designer

 by Debbie Millman

 This book shows readers the mentality and creative journey of 21 famous American design masters.
 The concepts are repeated and fascinating, showing the current visual design trend.